MaestroJolly/cache-api/README.md

 - Run `cd cache-api` to change directory into the directory of the project.

+- Rename the `.env.example` to `.env` then to set your environment variables.

 - Run this command to install the dependencies

 ```